MarkusLN/EITL05/README.md

 # EITL05
 This repository contains all code used during our work with our bachelor's thesis.

-Detecting contaminants in the storm water system using machine learning.
+Detecting cigarette butts in the storm water system using machine learning.

 Authors: Markus Ljungqvist Nilsson, Gustav Wetterbrandt